comptoolsres/comptoolsres.github.io/Week_04.md

 1. Have a better understanding of reading code and application documentation.
 1. Be comfortable submitting jobs to the SLURM scheduler on HiPerGator
 1. Understand resource requests for jobs: CPUs, RAM and time.
-1. Have a basic idea of how to compile applications from source code
 1. Be more familiar with the process of writing a batch script to run an application on HiPerGator.

 {% include custom/office_hours.html %}